 You see them with their heads down for some minutes.
 Go on record, say it is ok to nap for a short bit and we all live in peace!

-You don’t have to increase salaries or give out hefty bonuses every time your team is in the need for some motivation to work hard.
-Talk to them, understand their cause for worry, add some fun elements in everyday routine and make work environment light and healthy.
+You don’t have to increase salaries or give out hefty bonuses every time your team is in the need of some motivation to work hard.
+Talk to them, understand their cause for worry, add some fun elements to everyday routine and make the work environment light and healthy.